Play a pivotal role in how goods and services are produced, distributed, and delivered to their destination

 Ability to solve new challenges

-Working in supply chain management, you will be met with new challenges every day that require quick action.
-As a result, you'll become a better communicator, critical thinker, and decision-maker and build new skills that can position you for future advancement.
+Working in supply chain management, you’ll be met with new challenges every day that require quick action.
+As a result, you’ll become a better communicator, critical thinker, and decision-maker and build new skills that can position you for future advancement.

 Opportunity for travel

 Supply chain managers must be able to travel from site to site to confirm that all processes are running smoothly.
 If your organization has a global reach, this may include international travel.